Home Improvement and Supply Chain Shortages

 Home Improvement: Paint in short supply

 Paint is a necessity in many home improvement or construction projects.
 However, this product has been in short supply too.
 Hurricanes in many parts of the country as well as climate change are to blame.
 With the destruction of many chemical processing plants, many key ingredients in the manufacture of exterior paints have been in short supply.
-This, in turn, has led to the shortage of paint all over the country.
+This, in turn, has led to a shortage of paint all over the country.

 To win in this scenario patience is essential.
 Some paint stores have leftovers.
 If you check with a good number of them you may get enough of the desired paint for your project.
 You may also choose to work with what is available.